hyperledger/indy-node/design/txn_author_agreement.md

 ```

 And the following list of checks will be performed:
-* hash in `taaAcceptance` section is the latest one
+* `taaDigest` in `taaAcceptance` section is the latest one
-    * if client's hash doesn't match to ledger's one - reject should contains expected hash value
+    * if client's digest doesn't match to ledger's one - reject should contains expected digest value
-* acceptance mechanism is in the active AML
+* acceptance `mechanism` is in the active AML
-* time of acceptance in `taaAcceptance` is correct:
+* `time` of acceptance in `taaAcceptance` is correct:
     * less or equal than time on primary node +2 minutes
     * and greater or equal than time of the latest TAA -2 minutes